Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggest providing more detailed information in interview invitations, improving online accessibility of program details, offering better hospitality for guests, and allowing more time for decision-making after acceptance.
-They also recommend ensuring timely communication of interview details to applicants.
+Applicants commonly suggest providing a more detailed schedule for interviews, improving online accessibility of dual degree program information, offering better hospitality for guests, extending the decision timeline, and ensuring timely communication of interview details.

 I think including the schedule in the email inviting the applicant to their interview would help, even if it hasn't been finalized, just so they know what to expect.
 Otherwise it was great!